DrPwner/FortiFox/README.md

 - ThreatFox for providing valuable threat intelligence data
 - FortiEDR for inspiring the CSV export feature

-**And Most Importantly, an Achnowlegment to the supreme cause of this project.**
+**And Most Importantly, an Achnowlegment To The Supreme Cause of This Project.
+The Forensicator.**
   - It Was Rather Beautiful Theoretically Implementing This Program, Theoretically Ofcourse.
   - Verily, I say Unto Thee, Shall We Discuss Supreme Innovations Over Smoke and Coffee.